CodeScop/Oge-Mai-Field-Guide/allquests.md

 - **Requirements:** Collect 30 Red Dye
 - **Rewards:**1 Fabric Boots, 3 Stone Keys, 1 Stempo
 - **Recommendations:** Definitely do this, but I wouldn't actively pursue it till you're done with the Three Points Crossing Main Quests.
 Red Dye tends to slowly accumulate as you play, and you'll get a better feel for the best sources as you work your way around the Desert.
 (Oh, and if you're wondering what Stone Keys are… they're Keys, what more do you need to know right now???)

+###Tallest of Trees  - HuntS1.2

+- **Location:** Elder Library
+- **Unlocked by:** Hunt Trail: HuntS1 The Curator of Elder Library
+- **Type:** Battle
+- **Requirements:** Defeat 10 Buhini, 5 Buhovi and 3 Buholi
+- **Rewards:** 10 Hunter Tokens and Wardrobe: Hunt Earrings Sword Shield https://4thewords.com/media/wardrobe/featured/female/wf&#95;1588-hunt-earings-sword-shield-11798-73484.png
+- **Recommendations:**  Bear in mind that you'll need 29 Nezthai Claws to complete this, which will probably mean 20-25 Nezthai battles as well, few of which will involve other quests.
+On the other hand, you get those really nifty earrings (you can switch which ear gets which earring, too, although it always has to be both and they always have to be different).
+Make sure there aren't any Buh-beast quests you want to do at the same time!

 ### Tambo Snacks - Balance